-- 1. Requirement to support HTTP/2, see "What is a Servlet?" on page 11.
+- 1. Requirement to support HTTP/2, see Section 1.2, "What is a Servlet Container?" on page 1-1 and "What is a Servlet?" on page 1 1.
 This includes HTTP/2 server push, see "HTTP/2 Server Push" on page 3 29. - Modify javadoc for ServletContext getAttribute() and getInitParameter(), specify that NullPointerException must be thrown if the argument "name" is null. - 3.
 Modify javadoc for ServletContext.setAttribute() and setInitParameter() to specify that NullPointerException must be thrown if the "name" argument is null. - 4.
 Deprecate HttpServletRequestWrapper.isRequestedSessionIdFromUrl(). - 5.
-Add @Deprecated to classes and methods with @deprecated in javadoc: ServletContext, ServletRequestWrapper, SingleThreadModel, UnavailableException, HttpServletRequest, HttpServletResponse, HttpServletResponseWrapper, HttpSession, HttpSessionContext, HttpUtils. - Add default-context-path in the schema of web.xml and update the description in Section 30., "default-context-path Element" and the figure, Section FIGURE 14-1, "web-app Element Structure". - 7.
+Add @Deprecated to classes and methods with @deprecated in javadoc: ServletContext, ServletRequestWrapper, SingleThreadModel, UnavailableException, HttpServletRequest, HttpServletResponse, HttpServletResponseWrapper, HttpSession, HttpSessionContext, HttpUtils. - 6.
+Add default-context-path in the schema of web.xml and the description in Section 30., "default-context-path Element" on page 14-180 and the figure, Section FIGURE 14-1, "web-app Element Structure". - 7.
 Modify Section 7.7.1, "Threading Issues" to clarify non-thread safety of objects vended from requests and responses. - 8.
 Clarify metadata-complete in Section 8.1, "Annotations and pluggability".